stcorp/muninn/README.rst

 This sections contains backend specific settings for the postgresql backend and may contain the following settings:

-- connection_string: A full path to the sqlite database file containing the product attributes.
+- connection_string: Mandatory.
+A full path to the sqlite database file containing the product attributes.
 This file will be automatically created by muninn when it first tries to access the database.

 - table_prefix: Prefix that should be used for all table names, indices, and constraints.
 This is to allow multiple muninn catalogues inside a single